 Brett: How do you teach people to view Amazon – I know your perspective is a little different because your business is primarily built on Amazon.
 We talked to different merchants, we hear different perspectives from “Amazon is our largest channel” to “Amazon is our greatest competition – our greatest threat” to “Amazon is a friend of me.”
 How do you think people should view Amazon with trepidation, with excitement?

 Nathan: To me, you have to review it as one revenue stream.
-If you want to build a real company, you can have it a hundred percent relying on Amazon.
+If you want to build a real business, you can have it a hundred percent relying on Amazon.
 I strongly encourage people, even if they’re small, open up an e-Bay store, start your own website, start driving traffic in other places and you can still have a booming Amazon business.
 But I do a lot of with Amazon’s suspension appeals, and I have helped a lot of people get unsuspended.
 You, of people, who have spent hours and hours and years of their life, putting it all into this Amazon business and on the next day it could be gone because Amazon suspends you because you broke one policy.
 So you really want to protect yourself and look at it as one source of revenue, and not your entire business.

-Nathan: Yeah, so remember I had a meeting with Mike Helen for the first time and we were just going over stuff and he was like, “So, when are you hiring your first employee?”
+Nathan: Yeah, so remember I had a meeting with Mike Helen for the first time and we were just going over stuff and he was like, “So, when are you hiring a worker?”
 I said, “Why would I do that, that’s a waste of money.
-That money doesn’t going to go into my pocket.”
+That money isn’t going to go into my pocket.”
 I love working, I could do this all day, every day, for the rest of my life.
 And he just laughed in my face.
 And so I took that advice that he had given me that day and started to realize – figure out what I didn’t like doing.
 I didn’t want to answer customer service emails which you do a lot with drop shipping.
 I remember hiring a few different customer service people and finally getting one that I could trust that would stick.
 And just that for a day of not having to wake up and worry about what angry email is in my inbox was incredible.
 That was really the first thing I took off my plate.

 The First Hires